MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-mobile.md

 ---
 # Register a passkey using a mobile device (preview)

-This article shows how to register a security key with your iOS or Android device using the **"Passkey (Preview)"** flow.
+This article shows how to register a security key with your iOS or Android device using the Passkey (Preview) flow.

 For more information about enabling passkeys in Microsoft Authenticator, see [How to enable passkeys in Microsoft Authenticator](how-to-enable-authenticator-passkey.md).

 ## [**iOS**](#tab/iOS)

-### Register a security key with iOS
+### Register a passkey with iOS

 1. Using your iOS device, open a web browser and sign-in to [My Security info](https://aka.ms/mysecurityinfo).